 The Master of Arts in Sustainable Leisure Management is designed to take advantage of the experience and knowledge of both VIU faculty and that of WLO Members and other Visiting Scholars.
 As the program grows we will continue to add information about our Visiting Scholars and the growing network of professionals that will help to make your educational experience beyond compare.

 Who are you looking for?
-Department Administrators | Research & Innovation Chairs | Full-Time Instructors
+Department Administrators | Research and Innovation Chairs | Full-Time Instructors

-Recreation & Tourism Program Administration Team
+Recreation and Tourism Program Administration Team

 Faculty Member | Administrative Roles |